Gist // Install Kubernetes with Flannel Network Plugin on CentOS 7

 Upto this point, we haven’t really touched the worker nodes (other than installing the prerequisites), but now you can join the worker nodes by running the command that was given to us when we created the cluster

-We’ll see more services spinning up on other services:
+We’ll see more services spinning up on other services by running

 And to confirm, when we do a